oracle-quickstart/oci-gpu-scanner/GETTING_STARTED_RM_DEPLOY.md

    - Configure parameters:
       - **Create IAM Policy:** Enable if you wish to create the workload identity IAM policy for the backend service account.
       - **IAM Policy Name:** Default is `corrino-lens-backend-workload-policy`
+      - **Ingress Domain:** (Optional) Custom domain for ingress.
+Leave empty to use `nip.io` wildcard DNS service (recommended for quick start, no DNS setup required).
+If you provide a custom domain, you must manually create DNS records.
+See [Custom Domain Configuration](INGRESS_AND_TLS_SETUP.md#custom-domain-configuration) for details.
       - **Superuser Username:** Username for the OCI GPU Scanner Portal (default: `admin`)
       - **Superuser Password:** Password for the OCI GPU Scanner Portal (default: `supersecret`) — **Recommended to change for production**
       - **Superuser Email:** Email address for the superuser account (default: `admin@oracle.com`)